 The GLIMPSE360 map will guide astronomers for generations, helping them to further chart the unexplored territories of our own Milky Way.

-This is merely the beginning — with nano-technology creating razor thin wearable and even implantable sensors coupled with computers wearing medical devices will eventually become the norm as these will eventually become printable or otherwise available for mass production.
+This is merely the beginning — nano-technology razor thin wearable and/or implantable sensors coupled with computer on a chips wearing highly accurate medical devices that track everything will become the norm as these devices will become printable or otherwise available for mass production.
 Forget about those bulky android watches, this is the real future to come.